 Ph.D., Indiana University

 Jerold Waltman taught at Louisiana College and the University of Southern Mississippi before coming to Baylor.
 His past research has ranged over tax policy, minimum wage policy, and American and comparative constitutional law.
-Currently, he is writing a book on the Supreme Court case of City of Boerne v.
-Flores and working on a project of comparing courts in Britain and the United States.
+Currently, he is writing on a book on comparative constitutional law.
 He has taught in the United Kingdom on a number of occasions, and enjoys traveling there regularly.
 In his spare time, he likes to pursue hiking, fishing, and baseball (watching).

 Courses at Baylor:

 PSC 4324 British Government and Politics: